MaximoVincente/reading-notes/class-04.md

 # "Class 04" Reading Notes 📖

+***This topic matters because every weebpage has links, and we need to know how to effectively use them, to make them accessible to the user.
+Understanding the layout of a page is very important , as far as how the user interacts with the web page/app (UI).
+Additonally, functions will be a very effective way to reuse a block of code, resulting in more efficiency, and better coding.***

 ## Creating Hyperlinks

 1. **To create a basic link, we wrap text or other content inside what element?**